googoogoo/surflog/README.md

 ```

 ### Explore
+* In your browser, type *localhost:3000* to access Grafana.
+* Login with *user: admin* and *password: secret*.
-In your browser, access localhost:3000 to access Grafana.
-Login with user: admin y password: secret.
-Browse the configured Dashboards or a new one.
+* Browse the configured Dashboards or a new one.